ee-leaf

 Since few of us have extra garden soil hanging around our backyards, many of us need to buy enough to fill raised beds before planting.
 But how do you know how much soil to order to avoid waste?

 Thankfully there are formulas for calculating soil volume that can help you know exactly what you need based on the size and shape of your bed.
+If you are looking to calculate the amount of soil needed for a raised bed, here’s what you need to know.

 Use the formula below: